-\Nitrogen was supplied by Air Products and Chemical and contained 50 ppm Oxygen for these experiments.
+\Nitrogen was supplied by Air Products and Chemicals and contained 50 ppm Oxygen for these experiments.

-As seen, all test PWBs were run versus the standard 63Sn-37Pb eutectic, noclean solder as a control.
+As seen, all test PWBs were run versus the standard 63Sn-37Pb eutectic, no-clean solder as a control.
 Package types included several SOICs, a FPQFP, an MLP, a BGA, a ceramic SOIC, and chip capacitors and resistors.

 The test PWB was laid out at M/A-COM taking into account daisy chain resistance test capabilities in some of the parts and fabricated by Sanmina-SCI with the five different finishes.
 Pastes were obtained from three vendors and a reflow profile was developed based on the manufacturers' product data sheets.
 A reflow profile board was populated with parts and three K-probe thermocouples (TC) were attached to the surface.
 One TC was attached at the leading edge of the PWB, one at the lead attach area of a large QFP and one near the trailing edge.
 The thermocouples were connected to an industry standard data logger.
 The thermal readings were downloaded to the data collector software for comparison to the manufacturer recommended profiles.
 All three manufacturers recommended a 'ramp to spike' curve.
 Several runs were performed to ensure consistent performance.
-The reflow profile used for all three Pb-free solders is shown in Figure 1.
-Solder paste prints were made using a 0.006" thick stainless steel laser cut, electropolished stencil.
-Ten percent aperture reductions were used on the fine pitch devices.
-PWBs were assembled at Schneider Electric on their assembly line consisting of an MPM AP-25 screen printer, Siemens S20 and F5 placement equipment and a BTU Pyramax 98N Reflow Oven with Air and Nitrogen capability supplied by BTU International for this experiment.
-The Schneider plant maintains a Relative Humidity (RH) level between 35-40%.
+The reflow profile used for all three Pb-free solders is shown in Figure 3.

-Figure 1.
+Figure 3.
 Reflow Profile for SMT Board Assembly